jedwards1211/npm-fetch-changelog/README.md

 Will print out the changelog contents for all major and prerelease versions in the given range.

+If `package` is installed in the current working directory, `<from version>` will default to the installed version.

 # Node.js API

 (the CLI just uses this under the hood)